-Some of the more common causes of dementia include:
+While not an exhaustive list, here are some of the more common causes of dementia:

 - Alzheimer’s disease